junkdog/dominatrix-odb/README.md

 ## Usage
-Javadocs are a little scarce atm, see demo for details.
+Javadocs are a little scarce at the moment, see demo project for details.

 ### The EntityFactoryManager
 In the screen or main class: